 Apart from the primate encounter, I visited the Elephant Safari Park and it’s a sanctuary of such wonderful creatures.
 There I met, greeted and treated the elephants up close and personal.
-I really appreciated my quality time with the elephants – each of them have their own quirks and personality treats and it was almost therapeutic to leave my stress and trouble behind.
+I really appreciated my quality time with the elephants – each of them has their own quirks and personality treats and it was almost therapeutic to leave my stress and trouble behind.

 Elephant Safari Park and Lodge

 Have you heard of Lovina Beach?
 It’s the best place to catch sightings of dolphins in Bali.
 The boat trip usually starts pretty early in the morning so bring a jacket.
-It was rewarding to find a school of dolphins happily jump by!
-Hang around by the beach as there are many local operators would approach you for an outing.
+It was rewarding to find a school of dolphins happily jumping by!
+Hang around by the beach as there are many local operators who would approach you for an outing.

 Dolphin Watching at Lovina Beach

 Surf, scuba dive, snorkel and sunbathe at the beach(es)